GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 -----------

-**grd2kml** reads a 2-D grid file and makes a *quadtree* of PNG images and KML wrappers for Google Earth using the selected tile size.
+**grd2kml** reads a 2-D grid file and makes a *quadtree* of PNG or JPG images and KML wrappers for Google Earth using the selected tile size.
 We downsample the grid depending on the viewing level in the quadtree using a Gaussian filter, but other filters can be selected as well.